 Work on longer-term farming innovations

-The ‘Farming Futures R&D’ competition is for ambitious research projects that could benefit farmers in England.
+The ‘Farming Futures R&D’ competitions are for ambitious research projects that could benefit farmers in England.

 We’re looking to fund products and innovations that help solve longer-term social challenges.
 Your ideas can be further away from market readiness than typical R&D projects.